Benjamin Hooks: Early life

 With such a family legacy, young Benjamin was inspired to work hard on his academic career, with hopes of being able to make it to college.
 In his youth, he felt a calling to the Christian ministry.
 His father, however, did not approve and discouraged Benjamin from such a calling.

 Benjamin was a member of the Omega Psi Phi fraternity.

-In 1952 he married Frances Darby, a 24-year-old science teacher.
+In 1952 he married Frances Dancy, a 24-year-old science teacher.

 Education

 Hooks enrolled in LeMoyne-Owen College, in Memphis, Tennessee.
 There he undertook a pre-law course of study 1941–43.
 In his college years he became more acutely aware that he was one of a large number of Americans who were required to use segregated lunch counters, water fountains, and restrooms.
 "I wish I could tell you every time I was on the highway and couldn’t use a restroom," he would later recall.
 "My bladder is messed up because of that.
 Stomach is messed up from eating cold sandwiches."